-Emergency Student Loans are available to cover essential expenses created by an unanticipated event that has caused a shortfall in the student's budget.
-Students need to identify funding resources to pay back Emergency Loans within three months.
-Appointments need to be booked 24 hours in advance when applying for Emergency Loans.
+Emergency student loans are available to cover essential expenses created by an unanticipated event causing a shortfall in the student's budget.
+Students need to identify funding resources to pay back emergency loans within three months.
+Appointments must be booked 24 hours in advance when applying for emergency loans.